Web Content ViewerActions

 Living in America’s most forested state is incredibly special, but it also presents challenges.
-CMP is building a stronger safer grid for Maine.
+CMP is building a smarter, stronger, more resilient grid for Maine.
 We have invested $3 billion to improve our infrastructure over the last decade – ensuring that Mainers can power on.

 - New, stronger power lines that resist fallen trees and branches

 - New, sturdier poles that weather Maine’s toughest storms

 - New animal guards to keep Maine’s wildlife safe and prevent outages